 The best type of honey in terms of taste is a matter of personal preference, but if you want the healthiest honey, it is best to choose raw honey over commercially produced honey.

-Raw honey contains a variety of vitamins and minerals as well as antioxidants that are all beneficial to one’s health.
+As discussed multiple times in this article, raw honey contains a variety of vitamins and minerals as well as antioxidants that are all beneficial to one’s health.
 Bee pollen found in raw honey contains micronutrients, amino acids, vitamins, and essential fatty acids and has been found to help fight inflammation and help protect against heart disease and some forms of cancer.

 While all honey, raw and regular, contains high levels of sugar and should therefore be enjoyed in moderation, regular honey also contains additional sweeteners such as sugar and corn syrup.